santoshi39/technical-challenge/README.md

 Python-flask app

+.To create new users, login, logout, upload data to MongoDB and view uploaded data.

+.Uses flask-jwt for user authentication and authorisation.

-## High level solution architecture
+### High level solution architecture

-## Functional components
+### Functional components

-## To run in local
+### To run in local

-# clone the repo
+1.clone the repo
+2.cd to the folder

-# Create a Virtual env : python -m ven env
+3.Create a Virtual env : python -m ven env

-# flask run
+4.Install requirements : pip install -r requirements.txt
+5.Run command 'flask run'